-- Choose: Choose a waste manager that you can trust to recycle your hazardous and nonhazardous materials in a responsible way.
+- Choose: Choose a company with industrial recycling services that you can trust to recycle your hazardous and nonhazardous materials in a responsible way.

 - Confirm: After you have vetted your recycling company, confirm that your materials will be recycled legitimately according to EPA guidelines.
 The definition of EPA legitimate recycling is in Title 40 CFR section 260.43.

 - Keep Track: Monitor and report on the recycling success.